What you can expect from your dental professional

 Smile - Information for patients

-Our Smile leaflet
+Our Smile leaflets

-explains the role of the General Dental Council, what to expect at the visit and what to do if you are unhappy with your experience.
+explain the role of the General Dental Council, what to expect at the visit and what to do if you are unhappy with your experience.

 Before you agree to any dental treatment, you should ask yourself these questions.